 Sai Nuan Beach

 The road to Sai Nuan Beach is extremely steep, so you really need to be an experienced driver.
-Not like most of the Farang girls who want to “learn driving” on the Thai islands.
+Not like most of the Farang women who want to “learn driving” on the Thai islands.

 Sai Nuan Beach has 3 very scenic restaurants right on the beach.
 My girlfriend and I stopped here for a seafood lunch.
 Similar like on Freedom Beach, there are not that many tourists here.
 This is also a nice snorkeling spot, especially around the rocks you can see in my photo.